jessicading/mergeomics/README.md

 rctm0917 | 0.000175 |	0.00031 |	12 | 435 | 1 | 0.0026 | Protein folding

 ### Module Merging
+This step merges redundant pathways (pathways with significant sharing of member genes) into supersets.
+The degree of merging can be modified based on the rcutoff (ratio threshold).
+A recommended rcutoff is 0.33, which means that modules sharing overlap above this ratio will be merged.
+For more module merging, set the rcutoff lower.

-This step merges redundant pathways (pathways with significant sharing of member genes) into relatively independent gene sets.
-The input for this script as exactly written below is the results file from MSEA (see output #4 from Marker Set Enrichment Analysis).
+The inputs for this script as exactly written below is the results file from MSEA (see output #4 from Marker Set Enrichment Analysis).

 The minimum input for this script is a list of modules.
 If the user does post-analysis of the results file where the significant modules are already extracted, a text file with only one column 'MODULE' is sufficient for this script and the script can easily be modified to allow this.
 In the script below, lines with "##" are necessary if inputting a list of already filtered modules.
 Everything after the section "Merge modules before 2nd SSEA" requires only the list of modules.